 69.5.
-Subject to subdivision (b) of Section 8 of Article IV of the California Constitution, any requirement that bills, conference reports, amendments, or an analysis be placed on the desks of the Members shall include electronic distribution of the same information to the desk of the Members through the Assembly Floor System, unless otherwise ordered by the Speaker.
+Any requirement that bills, conference reports, amendments, or an analysis be placed on the desks of the Members is satisfied by electronic distribution of the same information in portable document format (PDF) via computer to the desk of the Members through the Assembly Floor System, unless otherwise ordered by the Speaker.